rodrigotrombeta/local-versioning/README.md

 - Visual diff viewer to compare any two versions
 - Simple file restoration to previous versions
 - In-app file editing with live Markdown preview
+- View deleted files and their version history
 - Clean, modern UI built with Electron and React
 - Customizable ignore patterns for files and folders
 - Multiple folder tracking support